Hedges for wildlife: buy British

 - Most conifers (apart from yew) do not respond well to renovation, as they do not re-shoot from old wood – they need regular light trimming.

-- If your Cupressus, Chamaecyparis and × Cuprocyparis leylandii (Leyland cypress) hedge has become too big, here’s what you can do:
+- If your Cupressus, Chamaecyparis or × Cuprocyparis leylandii (Leyland cypress) hedge has become too big, here’s what you can do:

 - Reduce the height by up to one-third in April by thinning outside branches right back to the trunk.
 Mulch and feed to encourage vigorous re-growth.